IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >
 >But nowadays, when we understand so many natural processes, we have no need for such solutions.
 I can't for the life of me see how the **postulate** of an **Almighty God** helps us in any way.
 What I do see is that this assumption leads to such unproductive questions as why God allows so much misery and injustice, the exploitation of the poor by the rich and all the other horrors He might have prevented.
 If religion is still being taught, it is by no means because its ideas still convince us, but simply because some of us want to keep the lower classes quiet.
 Quiet people are much easier to govern than clamorous and dissatisfied ones.
 They are also much easier to exploit.
 >
 >Religion is a kind of opium that allows a nation to lull itself into wishful dreams and so forget the injustices that are being perpetrated against the people.
 Hence the close alliance between those two great political forces, the State and the Church.
 Both need the illusion that a kindly God rewards—in heaven if not on earth—all those who have not risen up against injustice, who have done their duty quietly and uncomplainingly.
-That is precisely why the honest assertion that God is a mere product of the human imagination is branded as the worst of **all mortal sins**.”
+That is precisely why the honest assertion that God is a mere product of the human imagination is branded as the worst of **all mortal sins**.”<sup id="a4"><a href="#f4">4</a></sup>

-― <a href="https://en.wikipedia.org/wiki/Paul_Dirac" target="_blank">P.A.M Dirac</a> (at the 1927 Solvay Conference)
+― <a href="https://en.wikipedia.org/wiki/Paul_Dirac" target="_blank">P.A.M Dirac</a>

 >“Religion is an insult to **human dignity**.
 Without it you would have good people doing good things and evil people doing evil things.But for good people to do evil things, that takes **religion**.”